Cruz reaches HR milestone as Twins club Royals | Devdiscourse

 It also was the 40th home run of the season for Cruz, marking the fourth time in his career he has reached that milestone.
 He is the third Twins player to do it, joining Hall of Famer Harmon Killebrew, who did it seven times, and Brian Dozier (2016).
 Sano hit a three-run homer into the second deck left during a six-run first inning against Kansas City starter Jorge Lopez (4-9) and added a solo shot, his 33rd, in the third to the back of the bullpen in left-center for a 7-5 lead.
 It was the eighth multi-homer game of his career and fifth of the season.

 Sano drove in four runs.
 Eddie Rosario had three doubles and three RBIs.
-Marwin Gonzalez went 2-for-4 with three RBIs and a run, and Jorge Polanco had two hits and scored three runs for Minnesota (96-60).
-The Twins which increased their American League Central Division lead to 4 1/2 games over the Cleveland Indians (91-64), who host the Philadelphia Phillies on Sunday night, with six games remaining.
+Marwin Gonzalez went 2-for-4 with three RBIs and a run, and Jorge Polanco had two hits and scored three runs for Minnesota (96-60), which leads the Cleveland Indians (92-64) by four games in the American League Central.
+Both teams have six games remaining.
 Zack Littell (6-0), the second of eight Minnesota pitchers, picked up the win, throwing 1 2/3 scoreless innings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)